yeeezy/splash-party/README.md

 If you have auto-upload on, your source will be uploaded to https://glot.io/users/yeeezy/snippets

+###Variable Print Out
+When a browser reaches the product page, it will attempt to extract and print the sitekey, client-id and captcha-dup.

 ### /// Integration

 **this feature has never been tested live**